-Indicator Comments/Notable Observations Graduation Rate According to the PA Future Ready Index, Blue Mountain High School's four-year cohort graduation rate has risen to 94% (above Graduation Rate state average of 86.7% and 2030 goal of 92.4%).
-Keystone Exams According to the PA Future Ready Index, students drastically exceed the state average of 14.6% Advanced on Keystone Exams.
-Performance According to the FA Future Ready index, students drastically exceed the state average of 14.0% Advanced on Reystone Exams.
-PA Future Ready Index According to the PA Future Ready Index, Blue Mountain High School students exceed the state average (76.2%) and 2030 goal PA ruture Ready Illuex (70%) for demonstrating goal in the area of Algebra.
-DA Futura Dandu Inday According to the PA Future Ready Index, Blue Mountain High School students exceed the state average (76%) and 2030 goal PA Future Ready Index (70%) for demonstrating goal in the area of ELA/Literature.
-Attendance - PA Future BMEW - According to the Future Ready Index, we have exceptional attendance rate of 91% which exceeds state average of Ready Index 82.2%.
+Indicator Comments/Notable Observations According to the PA Future Ready Index, Blue Mountain High School's four-year Graduation Rate cohort graduation rate has risen to 94% (above state average of 86.7% and 2030 goal of 92.4%).
+Keystone Exams According to the PA Future Ready Index, students drastically exceed the state Performance average of 14.6% Advanced on Keystone Exams.
+PA Future Ready According to the PA Future Ready Index, Blue Mountain High School students Index exceed the state average (76.2%) and 2030 goal (70%) for demonstrating goal in index the area of Algebra.
+PA Future Ready According to the PA Future Ready Index, Blue Mountain High School students Index exceed the state average (76%) and 2030 goal (70%) for demonstrating goal in the lilidex area of ELA/Literature.
+Attendance - PA BMEW - According to the Future Ready Index, we have exceptional attendance Future Ready Index rate of 91% which exceeds state average of 82.2%.

-Indicator Comments/Notable Observations PA Future Ready Index - There was a drastic drap in achievement in Algebra in the Spring of the 2022 2022 school year Mathematics There was a drastic drop in achievement in Algebra in the Spring of the 2022-2023 school year.
-Attendance - PA Future According to the PA Future Ready Index, historically underperforming subgroups did not meet the Regular Attendance Ready Index Performance Measure (below statewide average of 82.2%)
+Indicator Comments/Notable Observations PA Future Ready Index There was a drastic drop in achievement in Algebra in the Spring of the 2022- - Mathematics 2023 school year.
+Attendance - PA According to the PA Future Ready Index, historically underperforming subgroups Future Ready Index did not meet the Regular Attendance Performance Measure (below statewide ruture neady index average of 82.2%)